hashgraph/stablecoin-studio/contracts/README.md

 ### Predeployed Factory & HederaERC20 contracts
 Tests use a factory and an HederaERC20 contract to create the stable coins.
-- If you want to deploy a new Factory every time : scripts -> deploy.ts -> hederaERC20Address = "" / factoryProxyAddress = "" / factoryProxyAdminAddress = "" / factoryAddress = ""
+- If you want to deploy a new Factory and HederaERC20 every time : scripts -> deploy.ts -> hederaERC20Address = "" / factoryProxyAddress = "" / factoryProxyAdminAddress = "" / factoryAddress = ""
 - If you want to re-use a Factory and HederaERC20 : Set the Hedera contracts Id in scripts -> deploy.ts -> hederaERC20Address /factoryProxyAddress / factoryProxyAdminAddress / factoryAddress

+> If you set the factory contracts addresses as described above, the tests included in the "StableCoinFactory.ts" file might not work because they will try to upgrade the factory implementation and the accounts used for that (those defined in the "hardhat.config.ts") might not have the right to do it.

 ## Run